Above & Beyond (band): Acoustic, We Are All We Need, and Acoustic II (2014–2016)

 A special edition of Acoustic was also released, containing a DVD of the concert film in London, a photographic journal, and signed commentary from all members of the band.
 A limited press double vinyl edition was later released on 17 March 2014.

-During their acoustic shows at Porchester Hall, Above & Beyond announced that their third artist album would be released sometime in 2014.
-Vocalists Alex Vargas and Justine Suissa have been confirmed as collaborators on new material.
+During their acoustic shows at Porchester Hall, Above & Beyond announced that their third artist album would be released sometime in 2014, featuring vocalists Alex Vargas and Justine Suissa as collaborators.

-On 14 October 2014, Above & Beyond announced their third studio album, We Are All We Need, which was released on 19 January 2015 (20 January 2015 in the US & Canada).
+On 14 October 2014, Above & Beyond announced their third studio album, We Are All We Need, which was released on 19 January 2015, releasing a day later in the US and Canada.

 On 26 September 2015, the group announced that a second acoustic album, Acoustic II, would be released on 3 June 2016.
 A world tour with dates across Europe, North America, and Australia was scheduled in support of the new material.
 The tour featured artists Zoë Johnston, Justine Suissa, Cobi, and Natalie Holmes.

 Common Ground and Flow State (2017–2024)

-On 4 August 2017, Above & Beyond released the single "Tightrope" featuring Marty Longstaff.
-Then on 8 September 2017, Above & Beyond released the single "My Own Hymn" featuring long-time collaborator Zoë Johnston.
-On 3 November 2017, the single "Northern Soul" was released, becoming the first Above & Beyond single to feature Richard Bedford on vocals since "Black Room Boy" in 2013.
-On 19 January 2018, the trio released the single "Always", which is a piano-driven ballad featuring Zoë Johnston.
+On 4 August 2017, Above & Beyond released the single 'Tightrope' featuring Marty Longstaff.

+On 8 September 2017, Above & Beyond released the single 'My Own Hymn' featuring long-time collaborator Zoë Johnston.

+On 3 November 2017, the single 'Northern Soul' was released with a returning vocalist Richard Bedford.

+On 19 January 2018, the trio released the single 'Always', featuring Zoë Johnston.
 A music video which features the artists performing the single on top of a French Alps mountain was released together on the same day.

 The album Common Ground was released on 26 January 2018 through Anjunabeats, containing the aforementioned singles "Tightrope", "My Own Hymn", "Northern Soul" and "Always".

 On 15 May 2018, the group released "Red Rocks" which was inspired by the Red Rocks Amphitheatre structure in Colorado.
 Their next single, "Rocket Science", was released on 7 September 2018 and was previously debuted in front of 23,000 listeners at their 2017 Gorge Amphitheatre performance.
 The group wrote in a joint statement that the track began as an experiment trying out a new DAW, which they enjoyed working with.

 In June 2019, the group announced their fifth album, Flow State, which was released on 19 July 2019, and is an entirely ambient album.
 In November 2022 "Don't Leave", a track from Flow State, was certified gold the Recording Industry Association of America (RIAA), denoting 0.5 million units based on sales and streaming in the United States.